-We know you’ve got questions, and we hope this FAQ section will be a good start.
-That said, if you do not find your question answered here, please contact us so that we can answer your question and further improve our this section.
+We know you’ve got questions, and we hope this FAQ section is a good start.
+If you do not find your question answered here, please contact us so that we can get you an answer!

 What is the one tip you would advise a parent whose child is studying abroad?

-We have found that the most successful students abroad are those who take the initiative to work with CIS.
-We would advise that you encourage your child to work with CIS directly and not just let you, the parent, call and ask questions on their behalf.
-While we certainly understand you will have your own questions and seek information that only a parent would want to know (and we welcome that), we ask for your support in helping your student be fully involved in the process of going abroad, because once they get to their destination, they will ultimately be the one responsible, and working toward that independence during the application process is an important step.
+We have found that the most successful students abroad are those who take the initiative to work with CIS Abroad.
+We would advise that you encourage your student to work with directly CIS Abroad, rather than let you, the parent, call and ask questions on their behalf.
+While we certainly understand you will have your own questions and seek information that only a parent would want to know (and we welcome that), we ask for your support in helping your student be fully involved in the process of going abroad.
+Once they get to their destination, they will ultimately be the one responsible, and working toward that independence during the application process is an important step.

-Will my child be safe while they are studying abroad?
+Will my student be safe while they are studying or interning abroad?

-Who is responsible for my child while they are abroad?
+Who is responsible for my student while they are abroad?

 How are transcripts for the study abroad program processed?

-How can I get in touch with my child while s/he is abroad?
+How can I get in touch with my child while they are abroad?

-What if my child’s financial aid loans are going to be disbursed after he or she leaves?
+What if my child’s financial aid loans are going to be disbursed after they leave?

 What if the financial aid loans do not cover the whole cost of the program?

-Upon receiving the financial aid forms from your university, as mentioned in the question above, CIS will review the forms, and then invoice your son and daughter for the difference in the cost of program and the loans he or she is receiving.
-Your child will be responsible for paying any difference in cost before she goes abroad.
+Upon receiving the financial aid forms from your university, as mentioned in the question above, CIS Abroad will review the forms, and then invoice your child for the difference in the cost of program and the loans they are receiving.
+Your student will be responsible for paying any difference in cost before they go abroad.

-While my child is abroad, what should they do if they have questions or a problem?
+While my student is abroad, what should they do if there are questions or problems?

-A quality that sets us apart is our genuine individual attention, which is apparent in our personal service from the time your son/daughter start looking for information until he/she arrives home again.
+A quality that sets us apart is the personalized support we offer, which is apparent in our personal service from the time your child starts looking for information until they arrive home again.

-Furthermore, one of our goals here at CIS is to keep study abroad affordable for as many students as possible, so we strive to keep our prices low.
-One way we do this is by limiting the excursions included in our program packages and fees so that students have control over where, when, with whom, and for what cost they make special trips.
+Furthermore, one of our goals here at CIS Abroad is to keep study abroad affordable for as many students as possible, so we strive to keep our costs as reasonable as possible.

-You might find it helpful to review the prospective student or other FAQs pages.
-Or, we also recommend that you that you consider ordering “The Parent’s Guide to Study Abroad” as published by NAFSA: Association of International Educators.
+You might find it helpful to review the rest of our website.
+And we also recommend that you that you consider ordering “The Parent’s Guide to Study Abroad” as published by NAFSA: Association of International Educators.
 It is a very useful and helpful guide and many parents who have read it comment positively about it.
-You may also be interested in reviewing the contents in our online store.